Tax Management India. Com

 X X X X Extracts X X X X

-..... authorities in the performance of their statutory duties.
+..... self for the Revenue authorities in the performance of their statutory duties.
 It remains established that tangible material or factual information can be received from various external sources and the objections raised by an Audit Party is not absolutely barred.
 In Transworld International Inc.[ 2004 (9) TMI 26 - DELHI HIGH COURT] this Court has observed that factual information can come from various sources including an audit objection.
 But a blanket reliance should not be placed on such objection to initiate reassessment proceedings and the AO must apply its own mind.
 Reverting to the facts of the present case, undisputedly, the proceedings dated 30 July 2022 were firstly closed by the respondents upon being satisfied after a perusal of the audited final accounts filed by the petitioner indicating that there was no immovable property held by the petitioner as on 01 April 2016 and therefore, there was no sale undertaken by it.However, on 30 July 2022 itself i.e., hours after terminating the reassessment proceedings, the respondents again issued a corrigendum initiating the reassessment proceedings.
-Corrigendum issued to the order u/s 148A(d) - It is palpably observed from the extract of the impugned .....
+Corrigendum issued to the order u/s 148A(d) - It is palpably observed from the ext .....

 X X X X Extracts X X X X